Private Study Carrels

 GRADUATE CARREL APPLICATION PROCESS: :

 Applications will be reviewed and carrels are assigned on a first come, first serve basis for one year.
 Library staff will notify qualified applicants by email when a carrel is available.
 If the carrel is not claimed within three business days of notification, the carrel will be assigned to the next graduate student on the waiting list.
-Once notified, applicants can come to the Administrative Suite 312, 3rd floor, and pay a $40.00 annual fee (cash or check only) to receive a carrel key.
+Once notified, applicants may come to the Administrative Suite 312, 3rd floor, and pay a $40.00 annual fee or pay online to receive a carrel key.
 Carrels are assigned for one academic year with the possibility of renewal.
-Carrels must be renewed each year in person in the Administrative Suite 312 by paying the annual fee and updating the carrel application already on file.
+Carrels must be renewed each year in person in the Administrative Suite 312 or by paying the annual fee and updating the carrel application already on file.
 Students will receive a courtesy email notice to renew their carrel near the end of each academic year.

 GRADUATE CARREL USE POLICIES: